-Hello and welcome to another edition of the presidential election articles and today will be focusing on the 1796 election; George Washington is leaving after two successful terms and the political woes that’ve been building up for years are now taking center stage in the first ever contested presidential election in U.S. History.
+Hello and welcome back to another edition of Lace ‘Em Up’s Presidential Election series for today will be focusing on the Election of 1796.
+George Washington is leaving after two successful terms and the political woes that’ve been building for years are now taking center stage in the first ever contested presidential election in U.S. History.

 Washington Bids Farewell